Services for Current or Returning Undergraduate Students

 Probation and Disqualification Advising

-Advising Services specializes in helping students in academic probation or disqualification.
-Please make an appointment with an Advising Services counselor to make a plan for academic success.
+University Advising Center specializes in helping students in academic probation or disqualification.
+Please make an appointment with an University Advising Center counselor to make a plan for academic success.

 We facilitate academic petitions for substitutions or exceptions to the General Education and the Upper Division Writing Skills requirement.
 Generally, these are for courses taken from an out-of-state institution or through a Study Abroad program.